espressif/esp-idf/docs/en/hw-reference/modules-and-boards.rst

 This board features:

-- dual port USB-to-serial converter for programming
+- Dual port USB-to-serial converter for programming
 - JTAG interface for debugging
 - MicroSD card slot
 - 3.2” SPI LCD screen
-- header for a camera module
+- Female headers for a camera module
-- RGB diode for diagnostics
+- RGB LED for diagnostics
 - 32.768 kHz XTAL for internal RTC to operate it in low power modes

 Power can be supplied either via USB or via a standard 5 mm power supply jack.
 A power source can be selected with a jumper and can be turned on/off with a separate switch.